fullstack-development/web3-roadmap/defi/economics.md

 ## Questions:

-* Why credit does matter for any financial system?
+* Why does credit matter for any financial system?
 * What is inflation and deflation?
-How they are affect to market?
+How do they affect the market?
-* What is interest rate?
+* What is an interest rate?
-* What is monetary policy?
+* What is a monetary policy?